TJ-alchemist/TJ-alchemist/README.md

 ✨ ✨ ✨ I am interested in learning the fundamentals of software and am also into anime

 - 👯 I like to collaborate on something interesting
-- 🤔 I do procrastinate sometimes as it has helped me in understanding concepts before
+- 🤔 I do procrastinate sometimes
 - 💬 Like to read about Indian, Greek and other mythologies
 - ⚡ I am making **[Neovim](https://neovim.io/)** as my main editor.
 Its superrr...!!! ⭐